tribshms/rtdocs/docs/_build/html/_sources/man/Model_Execution.rst.txt

     ls build/

-The executable will have a name specified in the CMakeLists.txt file.
-Currently, it is set to tRIBS.
+The executable will have a name specified by the CMakeLists.txt file.
+Currently, for the serial version the executable name is tRIBS and tRIBSpar for the parallel version.

 Run Instructions
 ----------------------